johngodlee/geosci_linux_intro/geosci_linux_intro.md

 Choose your method of connecting to the GeoSciences Linux server from the options below and follow the instructions in that section.

 #### Logging in from a GeoSciences Windows machine
 To connect from a Windows machine to the GeoSciences Linux server you can use PuTTY.
-PuTTY is a free and open source program that provides a terminal interface to allow connecting to other machines.
+PuTTY is a free and open source program that provides a command line interface to allow you to connect remotely to other machines.
 The PuTTY application is located at: `U:\SCE\GEOS\putty.exe`.
 I recommend making a shortcut to it and putting it on your desktop.

-First, open PuTTY and configure the PuTTY session. `burn` is the name of the GeoSciences Linux server, it's address is `burn.geos.ed.ac.uk`:
+First, open PuTTY and configure the PuTTY session using the instructions below. `burn` is the name of the GeoSciences Linux server, it's address is `burn.geos.ed.ac.uk`:

-"Host Name (or IP address)" = `burn.geos.ed.ac.uk` "Port" = `22`
+- "Host Name (or IP address)" = `burn.geos.ed.ac.uk`
+- "Port" = `22`
-"Connection type:" = `SSH`
+- "Connection type:" = `SSH`
-In "Category: Connection, SSH" Check `Enable X11 forwarding` - which allows X window applications to be opened on your desktop (e.g. `xeyes`)
+- In "Category: Connection, SSH" Check `Enable X11 forwarding` - which allows X window applications to be opened on your desktop (e.g. `xeyes`)

 Then click "Open" to start the connection, type your UUN (e.g. `s1234567`) and the password you use to login to MyEd, Windows machines etc.

 #### From a personal Windows machine
-You can also use PuTTY on your own windows machine, you can download it from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+You can also use PuTTY from your own windows machine, you can download it from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

-Make sure you are connected to the University VPN service ([more information can be found here](http://www.ed.ac.uk/information-services/computing/desktop-personal/vpn)), then open PuTTY and connect using the same options as for a GeoSciences Windows machine.
+Make sure you are connected to the University VPN service ([more information can be found here](http://www.ed.ac.uk/information-services/computing/desktop-personal/vpn)), then open PuTTY and connect using the same options as the ones above for a GeoSciences Windows machine.

 #### From a personal macOS/Linux machine
 If you have a personal macOS or Linux machine you can use a terminal emulator such as `Terminal.app` to connect to a University Linux server.